Tail Call Elimination

-We have discussed (in tail recursion) that a recursive function is tail recursive if recursive call is the last thing executed by the function.
+We have discussed (in tail recursion) that a recursive function is tail recursive if the recursive call is the last thing executed by the function.

-If we take a closer look at above function, we can remove the last call with goto.
+If we take a closer look at the above function, we can remove the last call with goto.
 Below are examples of tail call elimination.

 The above function can be replaced by following after tail call elimination.

-Therefore job for compilers is to identify tail recursion, add a label at the beginning and update parameter(s) at the end followed by adding last goto statement.
+Therefore job for compilers is to identify tail recursion, add a label at the beginning and update parameter(s) at the end followed by adding the last goto statement.

 This article is contributed by Dheeraj Jain.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above